Broken Bow, Oklahoma: History

-The land that would become Broken Bow was owned by the Choctaw tribe prior to being settled by Americans.
+The land that would become Broken Bow was owned by the Choctaw tribe prior to being settled by non-native Americans.
+At the time of its founding, Broken Bow was located in Bok Tuklo County of the Apukshunubbee District, one of three administrative super-regions of the Choctaw Nation.
 Growing around a lumber company started by the Dierks brothers, Broken Bow had a population of 1,983 just a decade after its incorporation in 1911.

 Other Dierks-associated legacies in town include Dierks Elementary School, Dierks Street, and Dierks Train #227 which is preserved in the town.
 The city lies within the Little Dixie region of Oklahoma, an area originally settled largely by Southerners seeking a new start following the Civil War.

 The city was the location of the wounding and capture of murderer Richard Wayne Snell in 1984, following his shootout with local police.
 Snell had shot and killed two men in Arkansas, a pawn shop owner and Arkansas State Trooper Louis P. Bryant.

-At the time of its founding, Broken Bow was located in Bok Tuklo County of the Apukshunubbee District, one of three administrative super-regions of the Choctaw Nation.